- by Dr. Karanjit Dhillon

 Even when the pulp is dead, the crown or cap of the tooth can remain intact and getting rid of the infected pulp can help to preserve the structure of the tooth.

-The following causes can lead to the damaging to the pulp:
+The following causes can lead to damage to the pulp:

 - A long-standing untreated cavity which has caused serious decay